-Welcome to my (not exhaustive) Power Automation Function Reference.
+Welcome to my (not exhaustive) Power Automate Function Reference.
 Flow is a fantastic tool that provides multiple possibilities for automation and integration with PowerApps, SharePoint, and a vast number of other connectors.
 It has an impressive array of functions that help us perform some tasks efficiently.

-For my Power Automation Function Reference, I want to focus on providing additional information based on my experience.
+For my Power Automate Function Reference, I want to focus on providing additional information based on my experience.
 With this, I’ll save you time, by compiling things I find in forums, blogs, my projects, and Microsoft’s documentation in a simple reference.

 Below you can find the functions available until now separated into sections for better organization.